zlatnaspirala/cross-k/readme.md

 # Cross-K project
 ### Based on kivy 2.0 framework (Python3)

     Based on kivy 2.0 python framework.
-GPL-3.0 License with avavailable source code.
+GPL-3.0 License with available source code.
-    CrossK is a small but conspiratorial app engine based on kivy opengles2.0 in background.
+    CrossK is a small but conspiratorial app engine based on kivy 2 / opengles 2.0 in background.
     Created to make future fast and quick.
-No builds losing time any more.

 ### Objective:
     - Create multiplatform target builds with real time net driver.
     Basic : 2D UI visual app creator.
 Future features player, networking, 3d/2d canvas based engine.
     Because html5 is excluded for now from this story maybe some real time networking makes fit for all platforms.
 In basic we can create server-client native application for any platform (desktops, android)
     - Create server part with also visual GUI approach.
     Strong implementation and relationship between creating server database entity with client automatic adaptation in preview mode.